HilaBarkan6/Advanced_Topics/EX2/readme.md

 Whats Next 2 -
 Tests on input file edge cases and errors
-If one of the player doesn't have any tanks at all, he loses. make sure to do so instead of throwing error (this is the behevior now)
+If one of the player doesn't have any tanks at all, he loses. make sure to do so instead of throwing error (this is the behevior now) - done
-If both of them don't have tanks at all so tie
+If both of them don't have tanks at all so tie - done When Game ends - if both players are out of shells and 40 turns passed need to change the line we write to the output file - done
-When Game ends - if both players are out of shells and 40 turns passed need to change the line we write to the output file Add a test when action is written with ignored and killed in the same turn Make sure no new and delete
+Add a test when action is written with ignored and killed in the same turn Make sure no new and delete
 Clean the code - remove duplications, short function, rule of 5, all common mistakes, magic numbers